 After compacting the backfill behind each row of panels, check the horizontal and vertical alignment of the wall and make adjustments as required.
 Remove the clamps prior to placing the next row of panels and after the vertical and horizontal alignment is checked.

-Do not exceed a vertical and horizontal alignment tolerance of ½ inch (13 mm) at any point along a 10-foot (3 m) straight edge placed against the wall.
-Do not construct any panel more than ½ inch (13 mm) out of vertical or horizontal alignment from the adjacent panels.
-Do not exceed the final overall vertical tolerance of the wall (plumbness from top to bottom) of ½ inch (13 mm) per 10 feet (3 m) of wall height.
+Do not exceed a vertical and horizontal alignment tolerance of ½ inch at any point along a 10-foot straight edge placed against the wall.
+Do not construct any panel more than ½ inch out of vertical or horizontal alignment from the adjacent panels.
+Do not exceed the final overall vertical tolerance of the wall (plumbness from top to bottom) of ½ inch per 10 feet of wall height.
 Starting with the third row of panels, use a plumb bob to check the overall vertical tolerances for every panel.
 Continuously monitor the batter, alignment and tolerances.
 Make adjustments as required.
-For portions of a wall over 30 feet (9 meters) in height, record the plumbness measurement for each panel on the drawings and present this information to the Engineer once a week.
+For portions of a wall over 30 feet in height, record the plumbness measurement for each panel on the drawings and present this information to the Engineer once a week.

 Do not pull on the soil reinforcement to align the panels.